splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/3-advanced-synthetics/_index.md

 ---
-title: Splunk Synthetic Scripting
+title: Advanced Synthetics
 description: Proactively find and fix performance issues across user flows, business transactions and APIs to deliver better digital experiences.
-weight: 1
+weight: 3
 ---

 Proactively monitor the performance of your web app before problems affect your users.
 With **Splunk Synthetic Monitoring**, technical and business teams create detailed tests to proactively monitor the speed and reliability of websites, web apps, and resources over time, at any stage in the development cycle.